Will-Carrara/Fallowed-Area-Mapping/docs/tutorial.md

 ```python
 files = np.sort([x for x in glob.glob('input/*/*.csv')])
 ```
-> `files` is a sorted list of the paths to the input csvs. **It is critical that you have followed the directory setup instructions in the [data acquisition tutorial](data_acquisition.md).** If this has been done incorrectly, you files will not be ordered properly and the F.A.M. results will be erroneous.
-In this example everything is already setup properly so you don't need to worry.
+> `files` is a sorted list of the paths to the input csvs. **It is critical that you have followed the directory setup instructions in the [data acquisition tutorial](data_acquisition.md).** If this has been done incorrectly, your files will not be ordered properly and the F.A.M. results will be erroneous.
+In this example everything is already setup properly.
 >
 ```python
 try: